 An aside: in the mass media perspective right versus left is considered a clearcut difference, but in reality the far right and the far left are distinguishable by language and behavior, not belief.
 Thus the so-called neo-nazis seem to think of themselves as right wing, but praise ideas popularized by Hitler, a communist -and Margaret Sanger's furthest left modern followers seem to have no idea that NAZI style white supremacy is nothing more than an expression of the eugenics movement enthusiastically supported by democrats from Woodrow Wilson, through FDR and the Obamas.

 A glib formulation that makes sense in the context of good and evil is that right is right and left is wrong, but a more nuanced formulation is that the left seeks to eliminate personal responsibility by treating the state as the parent and the people as dependents, while the Christian right seeks to assert personal responsibility for both actions and outcomes.
 Thus socialists see people as state resources or creatures of the state, while Christians see governments as created by the people to serve the people.

 In the feudal form most people act like children in a caricature homesteader or fundamentalist family in which the power of the father is absolute and uncontested; in which the patriarch owns everything: land, people, animals; in which his word is law, his rights sacred, his anger fearsome, and his vengeance inevitable.

-Feudal structures are totally hierarchical: from the Pharaohs to the Clintons the monarch is the only adult, power is inherited, other males exist as dependent children, women (unless needed to hold a position in the absence of male heir) are traded around as brood animals or family symbols, and the whole society divides into layers that suck up and kick down - fascist in its violence and totalitarian in its control over the minutia of almost everyone's life.
+Feudal structures are totally hierarchical: from the Pharaohs to the Clintons the monarch is the only adult, power is inherited, other males exist as dependent children, women (unless needed to hold a position in the absence of a male heir) are traded around as brood animals or family symbols, and the whole society divides into layers that suck up and kick down - fascist in its violence and totalitarian in its control over the minutia of almost everyone's life.